garethtdavies/mina-payout-script/README.md

 Note, it uses APIs from MinaExplorer so isn't generally applicable.
 A better version using a local archive node is coming...

 To run, change the settings to your requirements in `payout.py` specifying at least a public key and ledger hash.
+It uses a fee of 5% but update if yours is different.

 ```
 pip3 install -r requirements.txt